-JGM Associates (JGMA) is developing Mini MOPA ™ laser products based on the company’s recently patented diode-pumped, bulk-solid-state VHGM (tm) amplifier technology.
+JGM Associates (JGMA) is developing Mini MOPA ™ laser products based on the company’s patented diode-pumped, bulk-solid-state VHGM (tm) amplifier technology.
 [See Optics Communications 252: 117 (2005)].
 Visit this site for periodic updates on Mini MOPA developments.

 Although Yb-doped fiber amplifiers are typically more efficient, prospective relative advantages of high-gain VHGM amplifiers include:

 – Minimal unwanted nonlinear effects in the amplifier (no SPM, SRS, SBS)

 – High amplified pulse energy without optical damage

 – Robust to optical feedback and transients

 – Improved radiation hardness

 – And possibly, in some situations, smaller size and lower cost when multiple oscillator and/or amplifier stages are needed.